Stocks relieved at trade truce, bonds step back

 "As such, it is likely that soft manufacturing conditions will persist until if and when a fuller agreement is fleshed out."

-The reaction in currency markets was to strip some recent gain from safe harbors like the yen and Swiss franc.
-The dollar crept up 0.2per cent on the yen to 108.15 and gained 0.4per cent on the franc to 0.9801.
+The reaction in currency markets was to strip some recent gain from safe harbours like the yen and Swiss franc.
+The dollar crept up 0.2 per cent on the yen to 108.15 and gained 0.4 per cent on the franc to 0.9801.

 Oil prices sprang higher on news OPEC and its allies look set to extend supply cuts at least until the end of 2019 as Iraq joined top producers Saudi Arabia and Russia in endorsing the policy.